Denise Hayashi Yamaguchi

 Denise Yamaguchi currently serves as Executive Director for the Hawaii Agricultural Foundation and also serves as the Principal of Denise Hayashi Consulting (DHC), LLC, a fundraising and governmental affairs consulting practice.
 Prior to founding DHC, Yamaguchi was the Director of Community Relations for NCL America where she oversaw government and community relations, particularly on the neighbor islands.
 From 1998 - 2005, Yamaguchi held the position of Vice President of Corporate and Public Affairs for Bishop Museum where she provided strategic direction for revenue generating operations.

 HAF Ag Park at Kunia Property Manager

-Melissa Rhoden’s love of the outdoors and fresh produce inspires her work as Land Manager for the Hawai‘i Agricultural Foundation’s Ag Park at Kunia.
-Melissa’s fascination with farming started during her childhood in Maryland, where she spent summers on a friend’s 50 acre farm.
-She developed an appreciation for farm fresh vegetables and fruits that guides her work with HAF and its Community Supported Agriculture program ‘Local Inside.’
+Melissa Rhoden’s love of the outdoors and fresh produce inspires her work as Land Manager for the Hawaii Agricultural Foundation’s Ag Park at Kunia.
+Melissa’s fascination with farming started during her childhood in Maryland, where she spent summers on a friend’s 50-acre farm.
+She developed an appreciation for farm fresh vegetables and fruits that guide her work with HAF and its Community Supported Agriculture program ‘Local Inside.’
 Melissa values helping small O‘ahu farms find new markets for their produce with a farm to consumer approach that’s close to her heart.
-Plus, she loves experimenting with her ‘Local Inside’ bounty with simple preparation that play up the full flavors that come from locally-grown ripe produce.
+Plus, she loves experimenting with her ‘Local Inside’ bounty with a simple preparation that plays up the full flavors that come from locally-grown ripe produce.